Chrysanthemum lavandulifolium: Description

-C. lavandulifolium flowers grow in a corymb-style head and are terminal.
+The flowers grow in a corymb-style head and are terminal.
 They also have yellow heads that contain multiple carpals; these stretch from 14–15 mm in diameter.
 They also contain three or four oblong bracts that have soft tissue and are elliptical and tipped.
 These bracts have hemispherical involucre or coverings.
 In addition, the yellow corollas of the flower are about 5–7 mm long and 1.5–2 mm wide These heads stretch to about 1.5 cm in diameter.
 These bisexual florets have obtuse and irregular anther bases.
 They have pistillate ray florets that can be yellow or white.
-From these pistillates, they produce achenes, which are indehiscent and angled.
-The pappus, a modified calyx, is not present or extremely small.
+From these florets, they produce achenes, which are indehiscent and angled.
+The pappus, a modified calyx, is not present or is extremely small.

 Taxonomy

 The species was first described in 1872 by Ernst von Trautvetter as Pyrethrum lavandulifolium, with the name attributed to Friedrich von Fischer.
 In 1909, Tomitaro Makino placed the species in Chrysanthemum when describing Chrysanthemum boreale (which he had mentioned as a variety of C. indicum in 1902).
 He noted that C. boreale "came very near" to C. lavandulifolium.
 The two are now treated as one species.

 When it became understood that Linnaeus's Chrysanthemum, which was typified by a Mediterranean annual species, was distinct from the largely Asian perennial species, these latter, including C. lavandulifolium and C. boreale, were initially given names in the genus Dendranthema.
 In 1999, the genus name Chrysanthemum was conserved for the Asian species, so the name Chrysanthemum lavandulifolium became acceptable again.